istvanmarton/kmn-programming/README.md

 dividable by *n*.
 The number *n* can be given after `--align`.

+### Parallel computation

+The following command runs the computation in 2^2 threads:

+    $ kmn-programming Wmat44.txt --partial */2^2

 ### Distributed computation

 The `--levelin`, `--levelout` and `--partial` options are implemented to support distributed computation